open-feature/openfeature.dev/blog/2023-06-27-openfeature-adoption-story.md

 ## How OpenFeature was adopted
 As for this context OpenFeature can be treated as a "bridge", it was used accordingly:
 * OpenFeature provider initializer was added.
-* Generic OpenFeature wrapper was created.
+* Generic OpenFeature client wrapper was created.

 ## Monitoring
 As our provider was fetching feature flags configuration and receiving real-time configuration changes, we needed to know its status and provide an alert on scenarios like service is down or communication failure.